 Here are 4 warning signs that are rather simple to recognize and indicate a worn-out wheel bearing that needs to be replaced.

+There are many individual mechanical problems that can lead to abnormal tire wear including under or over-inflated tires, CV joints, struts and shocks, and a misaligned suspension system.
 However, one of the most common sources of uneven tire wear is worn out wheel bearings.
 It's very rare for wheel bearings to wear evenly.
 As such, if the left tire is showing more wear, it might indicate a problem with the left wheel bearing.
-However, wheel bearings need to be replaced together; if there is a problem with one side, you need to replace the other wheel bearing on the same axle.
-If you or a tire technician notice that one side of your vehicle's tires are wearing out quicker than the other, contact a local ASE certified mechanic so they can road test and diagnose the cause of this tire wear.
-In many cases it can be something different or minor, but you don't want to risk having a wheel bearing break.
+Still, wheel bearings need to be replaced together; if there is a problem with one side, you need to replace the other wheel bearing on the same axle.
+If you or a tire technician notice one side of your vehicle's tires wearing out quicker than the other, contact an ASE certified mechanic to road test and diagnose the cause of this tire wear.
+In many cases, it can be something different or minor, but you don't want to risk having a wheel bearing break.

 This is not very common for normal car owners to diagnose.
 However, if you have the tire jacked up or the vehicle is on a hydraulic lift, you can check this one out yourself.
 Grab the wheel on opposite sides and attempt to rock it back and forth.
-If the wheel bearings are good, the wheel won't "wobble".
-However, if the tire/wheel assembly moves back and forth, this is most likely due to worn out wheel bearings that need to be replaced as soon as possible.
+If the wheel bearings are good, the wheel won't "wobble."
+However, if the tire/wheel assembly moves back and forth, it is most likely due to worn out wheel bearings that need to be replaced as soon as possible.

-Anytime you notice any of the above symptoms of a worn out or failing wheel bearing, contact a dependable and local ASE certified mechanic who will road test, diagnose and replace the wheel bearings if needed.
+Anytime you notice any of the above symptoms of a worn out or failing wheel bearing, contact a dependable ASE certified mechanic who will road test, diagnose and replace the wheel bearings if needed.